Ribelio/P2-2-RSA/README.md

 3. Run decrypt_rsa.py.
 This will overwrite the encrypted message, public key, and public exponent into the file "encrypted_text_info.txt" (found in the main project folder)
 4. Copy and paste this data into the decryption tab in the UI, choose "mathematical attack" and decrypt.

+**Alternatively, you can enter a text into the Encrypt tab of the GUI which will also update "encrypted_text_info.txt".
+You can then copy the output of the encryption directly from the GUI, or from the second line of the text file.
+They should be the exact same.**

-Attempting to use the Bruteforce method will inform you that the public key is too long to attempt bruteforce decryption.
+Attempting to use the Bruteforce method will inform you that the public key is too long for bruteforce decryption.
 Instead, the bruteforce can be tested as follows:
 1. Navigate to Decrypt/decrypt_rsa.py
 2. Comment lines 91 - 113 (encrpyt/decrypt a message - good padding)
 3. Uncomment lines 115 - 129 (encrpyt/decrypt a message - worse padding)